Create Product Groups and Product Bundles in Salesforce Without CPQ

 Then, by clicking the cog icon next to the selected group, the salesperson can fine-tune their product selection.

-The example below demonstrates how the Product Manager's built-in flexibility allows the salesperson to adjust the components within the group (remember – this is a product group, so the salesperson has more flexibility than with a bundle).
+The example below demonstrates how the Product Manager’s built-in flexibility enables the salesperson to adjust the components within the group.
+(Remember, this is a product group, so the salesperson has more flexibility than with a bundle.)

-Once the products within the group have been selected, clicking Save will add the group and its products to the opportunity.
+Once the products within the group are selected, clicking Save will add the group and its products to the opportunity.

 What to Do Next